-The brackish water treatment plant was built on 17 acres located on FM 511 approximately 1.3 miles west of Paredes Line Road (FM 1847).
+The brackish groundwater treatment plant was built on 17 acres located on FM 511 approximately 1.3 miles west of Paredes Line Road (FM 1847).
 This area is on the north side of Brownsville, Texas and centrally located to all the member entities.
-The well field is located west of the Valley Municipal Utility District.
-Expressway 77/83 bounds it on the North and South by FM 1732 and on the West by Cameron County District No. 20 Main Canal.
+The well field is located west of the Valley Municipal Utility District, approximately 4.5 miles west of the plant.